marade/PiDiv/README.md

 * Python gffutils
 * Python colorama
 * Biopython

-These can be installed with a properly configured Bioconda into a Conda environment like so
+These can be installed with a properly configured Bioconda into a Conda environment like so:

     mamba create -y -n pidiv pysam samtools picard numpy minimap2 htstream gffutils colorama biopython